-This policy was adopted at a meeting of Horsmonden Kindergarten held on: 17th April 2013
+This policy was adopted at a meeting of Horsmonden Kindergarten held on: 17th April 2013 This was reviewed in March 2024

 Staff Sickness and absence policy

 This policy is designed to assist Horsmonden Kindergarten in effectively managing sickness and related other staff absence.
 Horsmonden Kindergarten recognises the importance of ensuring that employees are supported through any periods of absence and their subsequent return to work.
 The Kindergarten recognises that everybody is sick or subject to emergencies from time to time, however regular attendance at work is a contractual requirement.